phax/as2-lib/README.md

 #News and noteworthy

+  * 2015-11-11 Version 2.2.4
+    * Fixed a minor issue where details of a ProcessingException were not passed into the MDN text
   * 2015-10-22 Version 2.2.3
     * Improved API for handling MDN errors (as2-lib issue #11)
     * The signature verification of messages sent without `Content-Transfer-Encoding` was fixed (as2-lib issue #12)